SKIP TO CONTENT

 Partner Ecosystem

-Integrations compound and advertising doesn't.
+This is the basic case for partner ecosystems.
+But it understates the more interesting part, which is that integrations compound and advertising doesn't.
 When you build a deep integration with another product, you create switching costs that didn't exist before.
-Each new integration makes the existing ones more valuable.
+A customer whose workflow depends on data flowing between your tool and three others has to untangle all of those connections to leave.
+Each new integration makes the existing ones stickier.
 This is a moat, and unlike most things that get called moats, it actually functions like one.

 PARTNERSHIP MATURITY TIMELINE